This article originally appeared on VICE UK.

 What I find most interesting with The Simpsons as a subject matter is its mass appeal.
-There are loads of artists in their mid-thirties who grew up with the show, and as it’s still running after all these years there is an almost endless wave of younger artists following suit, all over the world.
+There are tons of artists in their mid 30s who grew up with the show, and as it’s still running after all these years there is an almost endless wave of younger artists following suit all over the world.

 A lot of Simpsons zines remind me of the show’s early years, when the art was a bit crude and raw.
 Did that sort of nostalgia inspire List of Bartisms?

 Kaleena Chung: I’ve always loved living and returning to my memories, so when I would reflect back on The Simpsons, the nostalgia became an obsession.
-It became a matter of utilising my nostalgia and re-appropriating it to fit my current psyche.
-Hip-hop culture, graphic design, typography, music and The Simpsons are the epitome of my soul and my art.
+It became a matter of utilizing my nostalgia and re-appropriating it to fit my current psyche.
+Hip-hop culture, graphic design, typography, music, and The Simpsons are the epitome of my soul and my art.

 Do you enjoy anything connected to the world of the show, besides the cartoon itself?

-VICE: I know this episode is famous – even infamous – for being all about Homer having his car clamped outside the World Trade Centre.
+VICE: I know this episode is famous—even infamous—for being all about Homer having his car clamped outside the World Trade Center.
 Is that what drew you to taking on this particular story?

-Scott Carr: It was pulled off the air temporarily after 9/11, with its depiction of the World Trade Center, so it’s always going to be eerie looking back.
-But I live in NYC, so I just wanted to make a very crude and absurd version of that episode, almost like somebody was drunk and tried to draw the episode while watching it.
-I love drawing Simpsons stuff where everything is sloppy, angry and miserable.
+Scott Carr: It was pulled off the air temporarily after 9/11 because of its depiction of the World Trade Center, so it’s always going to be eerie looking back.
+I live in NYC, so I just wanted to make a very crude and absurd version of that episode—almost like somebody was drunk and tried to draw the episode while watching it.
+I love drawing Simpsons stuff where everything is sloppy, angry, and miserable.

 What do you think is inspiring so many artists at the moment to filter the show through their own vision?

-I think Simpsons fan art has become its own sub-genre recently, because a lot of artists like myself probably learned to draw from copying the characters when we were younger, and now have progressed into the art world.
-These characters are hardwired into our brains and it feels natural to use them.
+I think the show's fan art has become its own sub-genre recently because a lot of artists like myself probably learned to draw from copying the characters when we were younger, and now have progressed into the art world.
+These characters are hardwired into our brains, and it feels natural to use them.

-While Carr wants to draw something angry and miserable, the Brighton-based Seb Westcott just wants to produce something miserable, full stop.
-The end result is Depressing Simpsons, a candid look at the troubled inner lives of our favourite cartoon characters.
+While Carr wants to draw something angry and miserable, the Brighton-based Seb Westcott just wants to produce something miserable—full stop.
+The end result is Depressing Simpsons, which is a candid look at the troubled inner lives of our favorite cartoon characters.

 VICE: What inspired Depressing Simpsons?
 It feels very personal.

-Seb Westcott: I like the idea of The Simpsons as a pop culture touchstone that everyone knows, like even if someone had never watched an episode of the show in their life they could tell you that Homer Simpson is bald and says "D’oh".
-So when I sat down to make a series of comics about stuff that makes me sad, I used The Simpsons as a filter to cut what would otherwise be a very bleak series of unanswered questions, and made something that people found amusing and palatable for the most part.
-Maybe I was hiding behind that juxtaposition of recognisable beloved characters rather than talking openly and honestly about things.
+Seb Westcott: I like the idea of The Simpsons as a pop-culture touchstone that everyone knows.
+Even if someone had never watched an episode of the show in their life, they could tell you that Homer Simpson is bald and says "D’oh."
+So when I sat down to make a series of comics about stuff that makes me sad, I used The Simpsons as a filter to cut what would otherwise be a very bleak series of unanswered questions and made something that people found amusing and palatable for the most part.
+Maybe I was hiding behind that juxtaposition of recognizable beloved characters rather than talking openly and honestly about things.

 What does the show mean to you personally?

 The Simpsons has meant different things to me throughout my life.
-As a kid it was a show that I would watch with my brother, and I think it made me feel like I was watching a show with grown-up ideas, but which was still fun and had Bart Simpson’s goofy exploits.
-Now, as a pretentious early to mid-twenties adult, I mostly watch it on my own.
-I like the episodes around season eight, when the show became really introspective and started analysing and deconstructing itself, which is something I only really started to pick up on in the past couple of years.
+As a kid, it was a show that I would watch with my brother, and I think it made me feel like I was watching a show with grown-up ideas, but which was still fun and had Bart Simpson’s goofy exploits.
+Now, as a pretentious adult who is in their early to mid 20s, I mostly watch it on my own.
+I like the episodes around season eight, when the show became really introspective and started analyzing and deconstructing itself, which is something I only really started to pick up on in the past couple of years.

-My favourite is "Hurricane Neddy" from season eight.
-The scene where he finally snaps and is brutally honest to his friends and family before driving himself to the psychiatric hospital is like my favourite scene in anything ever.
+My favorite is "Hurricane Neddy" from season eight.
+The scene where he finally snaps and is brutally honest to his friends and family before driving himself to the psychiatric hospital is like my favorite scene of all time.

-On the continental side of the Simpsons fan world is Parisian artist Ermsy, whose "Just Say ‘Yes’ To Saying ‘No’ To Saying ‘Yes’ To Soft Drugs" is an example of the more extreme vision being applied to Springfield’s finest through print.
+On the continental side of the Simpsons fan world is Parisian artist Ermsy, whose "Just Say ‘Yes’ to Saying ‘No’ to Saying ‘Yes’ to Soft Drugs" is an example of a more extreme vision being applied to Springfield’s finest through print.
 I asked Ermsy about his hyper and elastic style, and how the show has inspired his work.